 This is the basic level of customer support.
-The customer representative is a generalist with a broader understanding of the product, but might not understand the inner workings of the system.
-He/She in this case would identify the customer, understand the problem and basic tips on solving the problem.
+The customer representative is a generalist with a broad understanding of the product and may not understand the inner workings.
+In this case, they would identify a customer’s needs and provide tips on how to manage a problem.

-Typical solutions could be found in a FAQ or a knowledge base that could be used in majority of the customer calls.
-The tier-1 support runs round the clock and is outsourced to 3rd parties in many cases.
-When the tier-1 is not able to handle the issue, the rep classifies the problem into many types and then it is escalated to appropriate tier-2 contact, and a issue tracking ticket might be issued to the customer.
+Typically, these solutions are in a FAQ or a knowledge base.
+Employees at this tier use a knowledge base in a majority of customer calls.
+Tier-1 support usually provides a 24-hour service and is outsourced to a 3rd party.
+When a tier-1 support employee is not able to resolve the issue, they classify the problem and pass it on to the appropriate tier-2 employee.
+At this point, an issue tracking ticket is issued to the customer.

-If the issue is an existing one, then the Tier-II specialist finds out if there is a solution or a workaround in the database.
-The solution is then offered to the customer.
-However, in some cases there might be no solution and it is an open bug.
-In that case, the Tier-II desk adds an additional entry to the bug list and depending on the number of instances could ask them developers to fix ASAP.
+If the issue is an existing one, the tier-II specialist then finds out if there is a solution or a workaround in the database.
+The customer is then told how to fix their problem.
+However, in some cases, there might be no solution as it’s an open bug.
+In that case, the tier-II desk adds an entry to the bug list.
+Then, depending on the number of instances where customers are experiencing the same problem, the help desk could ask the developers to fix the bug.

-In my previous job as a developer at Microsoft in the Windows OS team, I used to get the harder bugs in the Operating System passed on from the support personnel around the world and from the crash dumps you report when an application crashes.
-Some times the fixes would involve deeper analysis of the Operating System and we would be pushing the fix as an Windows update.
+In my previous job as a developer at Microsoft in the Windows OS team, I used to get the harder bugs in the operating system passed on from support personnel around the world and from the crash dumps you report when an application stops working.
+Sometimes fixing the problem involves a deeper analysis of the operating system.
+Fixing the problem may require a Windows update.

 This tier only exists in a multiple vendor case.
 For instance, if you’re an app developer and the issue involves fixing the problem on an OS mobile level provided by another company, you simply request support from the other company.